2015 Submission Dates: April 6 – August 3

-The NHMC Television Writers Program was created in 2003 and is an intensive scriptwriters workshop that prepares Latinos for writing jobs at the major television networks.
+The NHMC Television Writers Program was created in 2003 and is an intensive scriptwriters workshop that prepares Latinos for writing jobs at major television networks.
 Modeled after the previously successful Hispanic Film Project, the program is a direct response to the lack of diverse writers in primetime network TV.
 To take NHMC TV Writers Program graduates to the next level, NHMC has also created the NHMC Pitching Lab and the Latino Scene Showcase.

-- Although minorities make up 36.3% of the U.S. population, they remain underrepresented by a factor of nearly 5 to 1 among executive producers
+- Although people of color make up 37% of the U.S. population, they remain underrepresented by a factor of nearly 3 to 1 among television writers

 - 28 writing careers have been launched